ARSENAL: Automatic Requirements Specification Extraction from Natural Language: Evaluation

-This theorem states that if the FSM is in the FAILED state, then it cannot go back to the NORMAL state (\texttt{F} in the theorem means {\it eventually}).
+This sentence states that if the FSM is in the FAILED state, then it cannot go back to the NORMAL state.
 Applying model checking, we verified that the generated SAL model satisfied the theorem.

-To demonstrate the applicability of ARSENAL in identifying inconsistencies in NL requirements, we added a sentence corresponding to the transition from the FAILED state to the INIT state, as shown in Figure~\ref{fig:regulator-fsm} (b).
-For the modified model, ARSENAL quickly produced a counterexample that showed a path from the FAILED state to the NORMAL state, thus violating the aforementioned theorem.
-This demonstrates that the SAL model generated automatically by ARSENAL behaves as expected.

-Application of LTL [GR(1)] synthesis to these formulas produced an unrealizable result; no Moore machine existed to satisfy the formulas.
-ARSENAL produces the following candidate assumption to make the specification realizable.
+We added a sentence corresponding to the transition from FAILED to INIT state (see Figure~\ref{fig:regulator-fsm} (b)).
+For the modified model, ARSENAL quickly produced a counterexample that showed a path from the FAILED state to the NORMAL state exists, thus violating the aforementioned theorem.
+This demonstrates that the SAL model generated automatically by ARSENAL found the injected inconsistency.
+After performing satisfiability check, we next tried realizability check.
+Application of LTL [GR(1)] synthesis to these formulas produced an unrealizable result --- no implementation existed to satisfy the formulas.
+When both \texttt{Regulator\_Status} and \texttt{Regulator\_Init\_Timeout} are $\true$, the state machine (see Figure~\ref{fig:regulator-fsm}) can nondeterministically choose to go to either the NORMAL state or the FAILED state, from INIT.
+Such behavior is not desirable in an actual implementation, so this specification is not realizable.
+ARSENAL produced the following candidate assumption to make the specification realizable. \begin{small}